-The carbon footprint is therefore a measurement of all greenhouse gases we produce and has units of tonnes (or kg) of carbon dioxide equivalent.
+The carbon footprint is, therefore, a measurement of all greenhouse gases we produce and has units of tonnes (or kg) of carbon dioxide equivalent.
 It can be measured at a variety of levels, for individuals, products, events, organizations and countries.
 The emissions measured are emissions from activities that we have direct control over, i.e. the electricity and fuel that we use, and indirect emissions from the life cycle of products that we use.
-Our carbon footprints are therefore essentially influenced by all the choices we make in our homes, offices, our travel, the food we eat, and what we buy and throw away.
+We can use carbon emissions software to measure them, as our carbon footprints are therefore essentially influenced by all the choices we make in our homes, offices, our travel, the food we eat, and what we buy and throw away.

 Cayman Islands Greenhouse Gas Emissions Inventory